chaoge525/soafee_demo/documentation/validations.rst

 To deploy the generated images on the board, please refer to the :ref:`quickstart_deploy_on_n1sdp` section.

-To execute tests please refer to `n1sdp: running tests`_.
+To execute tests please refer to `N1SDP: Running Tests`_.

 Running the Tests
 -----------------